Link to Class Absence Protocol can be found here

 How can a student change their name?

-In an effort to document and combat incidents of bias and discrimination, Kutztown University has assembled a bias response task force made up of over 30 faculty members, including the Chief of Police and heads of departments.
+In an effort to document and combat incidents of bias and discrimination, Kutztown University has assembled a community response team made up of over 30 faculty members, including the Chief of Police and heads of departments.
 The task force catalogs and responds to reported incidents to better enforce and reduce such incidents of bias and discrimination.
-For more information on the Bias Response Task Force, visit their page.
+For more information on the University Community Response Team, visit their page.

 To report an incident, please visit this page.